Hyperbolic models for CAT(0) spaces: The diameter dichotomy

-Now that we understand the case where some $X_L$ is unbounded, it is desirable to have some control on the case where every $X_L$ is bounded.
-The next result provides this under the natural assumption of the geodesic extension property.
+In the previous section we investigated the case where some $X_L$ is unbounded.
+As this does not always need to be the case, it is desirable to have some control on the case where every $X_L$ is bounded.
+In this section we show that in most natural situations the spaces $X_L$ are actually uniformly bounded.

 \begin{proposition} Let $X$ be a cobounded CAT(0) space with the geodesic extension property, and let $L\in\mathbf N$.
 Either $\diam X_L\le4$, or $X_L$ is unbounded. \end{proposition}

 \begin{proof} We show that the existence of an $L$--chain of length $n\ge4$ implies the existence of an $L$--chain of length $n+1$.
 See Figure~\ref{fig:diameter_dichotomy}.
 Let $c=\{h_1,\dots,h_n\}$ be an $L$--chain with $n\ge4$.
 Let $B$ be a ball in $X$ that meets both $h_1^-$ and $h_n^+$.
 Let $\alpha$ be a biinfinite geodesic such that $h_n$ is dual to $\alpha$.
 Fix a point $p\in B$, and let $r$ be such that the translates of $p$ are $r$--dense in $X$.
 Let $q\in\alpha\cap h_n^+$ satisfy $\dist(q,h_n)=r+L+\diam B+2$, and fix $g\in\isom X$ such that $\dist(gp,q)\le r$.